Pranav200106/LLM-Enhanced-Constant-Folding-and-Code-Optimization-Demonstrator/README.md

 3.  **Compilation**: The backend invokes a C-based compiler, which performs lexical analysis, parsing, and semantic analysis to generate an Abstract Syntax Tree (AST).
 4.  **Intermediate Code Generation**: The compiler generates three-address code (TAC) from the AST and saves it to `IR.txt`.
 5.  **Optimization**: A separate C-based optimizer reads `IR.txt`, performs constant folding, and writes the optimized TAC to `Output.txt`.
-6.  **LLM Review**: The optimized TAC is sent to the Gemini API, which reviews the code for semantic correctness and suggests further optimizations.
+6.  **LLM Review**: The optimized TAC is sent to the Gemini API, which reviews the code for semantic correctness, identifies issues (e.g., semantic errors, redundant assignments), and suggests further optimizations (e.g., aggressive constant folding, dead code elimination, strength reduction).
 7.  **Results Display**: The backend sends the optimized code, LLM suggestions, and status back to the frontend, where it is displayed to the user.

 ## 🛠️ Tech Stack